aruntamilarasu123/TN_RecipeApp/Readme.md

-Sure!
-Here's a polished, professional README.md file for your Recipes CRUD API project:

----

 # 🍽️ Recipes CRUD API

 A robust RESTful API for managing recipes, built with **Node.js**, **Express.js**, **MongoDB**, and **Mongoose**, following the **MVC architecture** for clean, scalable code.